-New Pricing Challenges in the Face of the Pandemic
+New Pricing Challenges in the Face of Constant Change

-Now the world is changing.
-How should companies shape their pricing strategies to be as successful as possible under the evolving impacts to the economic and human health of individuals and companies?
+For now and in the future, how should companies shape their pricing strategies to be as successful as possible under the ever-evolving impacts to the economic and human health of individuals and companies?